 Yes, it is because it is made with superfood ‘Moong Dal’.
 Moong dal is light on the stomach and very easy to digest.
 It is a good source of iron, protein, fiber, vitamins, and minerals.
 It also helps you lose weight.
 It also helps control blood pressure.
 The only setback could be that it is fried, so you can’t eat it on a daily basis.
 But then there is a good alternative.
 This is to bake them for a healthier version.

 The procedure of making baked moong dal namkeen involves rinsing moong dal, then soaking, then rinsing again, and finally air drying.

 Then soaked dal is seasoned with oil, salt, and pepper, and baked in the preheated oven until golden.
 After this, the baked moong dal is then seasoned well again with some more pepper and salt.
 Baked moong dal namkeen will last for up to 10 days.

-Tips for making the absolute Best Moong Dal Namkeen:
+Important tips, tricks, or variations for making the absolute Best Moong Dal Namkeen:

 - Soaking moong dal for at least 4-5 hours or more is a must.
 I always soak moong dal overnight, and it swells up nicely and gives me great results.

 - Air dry moong dal to remove all the dampness from the dal.
 Dal might splutter in the oil while frying if there is any moisture left.
 Also, they won’t turn crisp.

 - Adding some baking soda while soaking makes dal perfectly crispy and gives it the desired texture.
 So I would recommend using it in this recipe.